-Statutory applications that need Council approval include strata plans, amendment to strata plans, staged development schemes, final plans, petitions to amend sealed plans, adhesion orders and section 71 agreements.
+Statutory applications that need Council approval include strata plans, amendments to strata plans, staged development schemes, final plans, petitions to amend sealed plans, adhesion orders and section 71 agreements.

-Council fees for statutory applications can be found here(PDF, 572KB).
+Council fees for statutory applications can be found here.

-For all statutory enquiries please contact Abby Osborne or Cherie Holmes on 6323 3000 or via email: email@example.com
+For all statutory enquiries please contact Statutory Services on 6323 3220 or via email email@example.com

 A Strata Scheme enables the division of land and buildings into lots and common property.